PLEASE NOTE THAT THE INFORMATION BELOW REFERS TO OUR 2018 EVENT AND IS RETAINED HERE FOR INFORMATION ONLY. .

 We used at least 22 old and new Routemaster buses to operate the Imberbus service from Warminster Station and a summary of the timetable that operated can be downloaded by clicking here.
-Important features this year included:
+Important features included:

 - Departures approximately every 15 minutes from Warminster Station to Imber from 9.30am onwards;